 4. Take a fast telephoto lens

-Regardless of your freedom of movement, you will want to make sure that you are able to catch the speaker's expressions and gestures.
-Standing behind the room or looking up at the presenter directly under the stage can make your job very difficult when it comes to creating high quality images when you don't have the proper equipment with you.
-Because most of the room will certainly be less well lit for event photography.
-So if you have a lens such as If you hold a 70-200mm f / 2.8 in your hand, for example, you have the best chance of taking pictures that meet your quality requirements.
+Regardless of your freedom to move about freely, you'll want to make sure you're picking up the speaker's expressions and gestures well.
+Standing behind the room or looking up at the presenter from directly under the stage can make your job tedious when it comes to creating high-quality images without having the right equipment with you.
+Because most of the room will certainly be illuminated suboptimal for event photography.
+So if you have a lens like e.g. For example, pick up a 70-200mm f/2.8 and you'll have the best chance of shooting to the quality you expect.

 5. Be patient and act decisively

-When I first photographed a business conference, I thought I had to be everywhere at the same time and just record everything that was happening.
+When I first photographed a business conference, I thought I had to be everywhere at once and just capture everything that was happening.
 In reality, the quality of targeted images counts far more than the quantity of ill-considered, haphazard or random shots.
-For example, when photographing presenters, find a good vantage point, frame the picture, hold the camera steady, and wait for the moment of expression, the gesture or the look that reflects their personality to take your picture.
+When photographing presenters in particular, you should find a good vantage point, frame the picture, hold the camera steady and wait for that moment of expression, gesture or look that reflects their personality to take your picture.
 Waiting for the right moment really pays off, so take your time, just don't miss it when the time comes!

 6. Watch out for important guests and networks

-Don't miss an opportunity to take pictures of important guests with their company logos or even company representatives.
-Conferences are all about connecting businesses, so keep track of those and watch out for the major events that are happening in this room.
-Since you do not know or identify all guests, it is all the more important to follow the conversations in the event that it is an important network.
+Don't miss an opportunity to photograph important guests with their company logo or even company representatives.
+Conferences are all about connecting businesses, so document them and pay attention to the important events taking place in that space.
+Since you do not know or identify all guests, it is all the more important to follow the conversations in the event that important networking is involved.

 7. Tell the story

-Allow your pictures to follow the course of the day.
-The agenda of the event will be designed so that the schedule gives rise to an ebb and flow of activity, but make sure you keep working in the downtime.
-Be sure to include a broad demographic of attendees.
-Keep an eye on the topics and details, colors, logos, features that set this conference apart and make it unique, especially if you want to make sure that non-attendees can understand what the conference was about Being able to follow the process visually and, above all, arouse interest in attending the upcoming conferences.
+Allow your images to follow the flow of the day.
+The event agenda will be designed so that the schedule provides an ebb and flow of activity, but make sure you keep working during the downtime.
+Be sure to capture a broad demographic of participants.
+Keep an eye on themes and details, colors, logos, features that differentiate this conference from others and make it unique, especially if you want to make sure non-attendees can understand what the conference was about, the process can follow visually and, above all, arouse interest in taking part in the upcoming conferences.